gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 - If _S(a) <<sub>p</sub> S'(a)_ then _S(a) <<sub>m</sub> S'(a)_

   #### Implementation Notes

-This imposes the same requirements on the implementation, and has the same solution(s), as clause before last, above.
+  These impose the same requirements on the implementation, and have the same solution(s), as the previous clause about same-address references, above.